ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

    a.
 Replace ``YOUR_USERNAME`` with your NCSA identity username.

    b.
-If you have an interactive node assigned to you, you can add another copy of the last stanza of the configuration file; in that stanza, replace ``ng-login01`` with the name of your login node.
+If you have an interactive node assigned to you, you can add second copy of the last stanza of the configuration file; in that stanza, replace ``ng-login01`` with the name of your interactive node.

    For example, a user with username ``hirop`` and the assigned interactive node ``ng-gpu-x07`` would have the following configuration file: